adamjbragg/next-starter/README.md

 - `package.json` contains a `postbuild` step that builds the sitemap into the public folder.
 - also generates a robots.txt into the public folder

+- for Sanity don't use `next-sitemap` use the custom `sitemap.xml.jsx` page

 ### Custom Document

 - custom document added to add hardcoded html lang attribute